dandoh/symbolic-agda/src/symbolic/Exp.lagda.md

 x ∙ y represents a single real number:
  (x₁₁ * y₁₁) + (x₁₂ * y₁₂) + (x₁₃ * y₁₃) + (x₂₁ * y₂₁) + (x₂₂ * y₂₂) + (x₂₃ * y₂₃)

-Inner product for ℂ is the same except the second operand is conjugated.
+Inner product for ℂ is the same but the second operand is conjugated.

 ** Complex & real operations
-Taking real part or imaginary part, and forming complex number from 2 real parts is defined pointwise similarly as `+` and `*`.
+Taking real part or imaginary part, and forming complex number from 2 real parts are defined as pointwise operations similarly as `+` and `*`.

 ** Scaling
 Scaling behaves like scaling we know in vector space, i.e: